Nasifah/Nasifah/README.md

 A Budding Fullstack Developer, Proficient Content Creator, and Virtual Business Manager
 ---------------------------------------------------------------------------------------

-I am an undergraduate student of Chemical Engineering, a Content Creator, Website Developer, and a young girl greatly enjoying her explanation of life.
+I am an undergraduate student of Chemical Engineering, a Content Creator, Website Developer, and a young girl greatly enjoying her exploration of life.

 Whenever I set my mind to something, I don't mind spending all the time in the world until I achieve it.
 During my free time, I am mostly trying to improve on my Digital Skills, Soft Skills, and personal Development.
 I read novels once in a while too.

 I love Children a lot, due to their inquisitive nature and hope to have a foundation for them soon.

 *   🌍  I'm based in lagos, Nigeria
 *   ✉️  You can contact me at [nasifahalalade@gmail.com](mailto:nasifahalalade@gmail.com)